sidhant-chopra/Scroll-Nav/Readme.txt

-This project is for SCROLL NAVIGATION using Jquery
+This project is for SCROLL NAVIGATION using Jquery, HTML , Bootstrap